ToolGrid — Product & Engineering

 Software packages change over time.
 Developers release new versions regularly.
 Each version has a number.
 The number follows semantic versioning rules.
 It has three parts: major.minor.patch.
 For example, version 2.5.3 means major version 2, minor version 5, patch version 3.

 Major versions change when breaking changes happen.
 Your code might need updates.
 Minor versions add new features.
 They keep old features working.
 Patch versions fix bugs only.
 They are usually safe to install.
+A related operation involves checking licenses as part of a similar workflow.

 People struggle with version checking manually.
 They must visit npm website.
 They must search for the package.
 They must read version numbers.
 They must compare versions themselves.
 They must understand what changed.
 This takes time.
 It is easy to miss updates.